After 90 hours a week comment, L&T chairman SN Subrahmanyan now announces ‘one day menstrual leave’ | Company Business News

 In August 2024, Odisha became the first state in India to introduce a one-day menstrual leave policy for women workers in both the state government and the private sector.

-In September 2024, it was reported that Karnataka is mulling a six days of paid menstrual leave a year for women in both private and public sectors.
-The draft Bill, christened ‘The Right of Women to Menstrual Leave and Free Access to Menstrual Health Products,’ aimed to improve work-life balance for women by addressing the physical and emotional challenges they face during menstruation, and will be worked on by a government-appointed committee.
+In September 2024, it was reported that Karnataka is mulling six days of paid menstrual leave a year for women in both private and public sectors.
+The draft bill, christened ‘The Right of Women to Menstrual Leave and Free Access to Menstrual Health Products,’ aimed at improving work-life balance for women by addressing the physical and emotional challenges they face during menstruation, and will be worked on by a government-appointed committee.

-Several Indian companies have also introduced menstrual leave policies to support their female employees.
+Several Indian companies have already introduced menstrual leave policies to support their female employees.
 Some notable examples include:

 Zomato: Offers 10 days of paid period leave annually since 2020.